ultimatecoder/ultimatecoder.github.io/_posts/2017-03-14-pycon-pune-2017-a-wonderful-python-experience.md

   Devsprint at any other Python conference happening in India.

 * If you are a student, then this is the beginner friendly conference.
-You should not be a worry to attend if are a Python noobs.
+You should not be a worry to attend if you are a Python noobs.
 You will receive a student concession for the tickets too.

 * If you are a developer, coming to this conference will inspire you to grow